Jemy191/EmyAudio/README.md

 ### Creating and downloading google OAuth credential
 * Go to [Google OAuth guide](https://developers.google.com/youtube/v3/guides/auth/installed-apps)
 * Download you OAuth credential

+### Set up a postgres db
+Eiter set up a postgres db with a cloud provider or with the provided docker-compose

 ### Creating the license file
 Use ```dotnet-project-licenses -i .\ConsoleClient\ --outfile ConsoleClientLicense.txt -t```